-These Stuffed Zucchini Boats are savory and delicious!
+These vegetarian Stuffed Zucchini Boats are savory and delicious!
 Easy to make in 30 minutes, they’re filled with mushrooms, spinach, bell pepper, basil & kalamata olives, then baked in a marinara sauce.
 Vegetarian, with a video.

 Tender zucchini is stuffed with a savory vegetarian filling of mushrooms, bell pepper, olives and spinach, topped with ricotta & baked in a marinara sauce.